keptan/megacute/README.md

 Use the left and right arrows to pick the superior image, use the up arrow if they're tied.

 Doesn't support videos or gifs yet.

+## Doesn't this require millions of comparisons?

+No this is similar to an adaptive sort.
+Comparisons are made in less than a second and the number of required comparisons approaches n logn